Chinese kin

 A Chinese kin, lineage or sometimes rendered as clan, is a patrilineal and patrilocal group of related Chinese people with a common surname sharing a common ancestor and, in many cases, an ancestral home.

 Description

-Chinese kinship tend to be strong in southern China, reinforced by ties to an ancestral village, common property, and often a common spoken Chinese dialect unintelligible to people outside the village.
+Chinese kinship tends to be strong in southern China, reinforced by ties to an ancestral village, common property, and often a common spoken Chinese dialect unintelligible to people outside the village.
 Kinship structures tend to be weaker in northern China, with clan members that do not usually reside in the same village nor share property.

 Zupu—the genealogy book

 A zupu (族谱 (族譜, Cho̍k-phó͘, zúpǔ)) is a Chinese kin register or genealogy book, which contains stories of the kin's origins, male lineage and illustrious members.
 The register is usually updated regularly by the eldest person in the extended family, who hands on this responsibility to the next generation.
 The "updating" of one's zupu (修族谱 (修族譜, Siu cho̍k-phó͘, xiū zúpǔ)) is a very important task in Chinese tradition, and can be traced back thousands of years.
 After several generations, the local clan lineage will often publish a compendium of these zupus.
 The overwhelming majority of zupus remain in private hands, though a large number may be found in the Peking University, Shanghai Library, Cornell University and Tōyō Bunko.